Château de Balleroy: Occupants

 In 1704, the Balleroy land became a marquisat, to the benefit of one of his cousins.

-After the death of the two sons of la Cour de Balleroy during the French Revolution, their grandson only took possession in 1827 and remained the property of the inheritants till it was bought in 1970-1971 by millionaire American businessman Malcolm Forbes, director of Forbes magazine.
+After the death of the two sons of la Cour de Balleroy during the French Revolution, their grandson only took possession in 1827 and remained the property of the inheritors till it was bought in 1970-1971 by millionaire American businessman Malcolm Forbes, director of Forbes magazine.

 The current owner is Los Angeles philanthropist, Roy T Eddleman.

 Among the renowned inhabitants were Albert de Balleroy (Albert Félix Justin de la Cour de Balleroy), 19th century animal painter, friend of Édouard Manet and the groupe des Batignolles; for of his tableaux representing hunting scenes deck the castle living room.
 Empress Eugénie possessed one of his œuvres.